mankai-chow/FuzzifiED.jl/docs/src/intro.md

 > __[Dedushenko 2024]__ Ising BCFTs from the fuzzy hemisphere, Mykola Dedushenko, [arXiv:2407.15948](https://arxiv.org/abs/2407.15948).

 Apart from line defects, boundaries are also important extended objects in CFT.
-There exists several conformal boundaries for Ising CFT : normal boundary CFT (bCFT) with explicitly broken $\mathbb{Z}_2$ symmetry, ordinary bCFT that is stable and has preserved $\mathbb{Z}_2$ symmetry, extraordinary bCFT with spontaneously broken $\mathbb{Z}_2$ symmetry, and special bCFT as the transition between ordinary and extraordinary bCFTs.
+For the Iisng CFT, there exists several conformal boundaries : normal boundary CFT (bCFT) with explicitly broken $\mathbb{Z}_2$ symmetry, ordinary bCFT that is stable and has preserved $\mathbb{Z}_2$ symmetry, extraordinary bCFT with spontaneously broken $\mathbb{Z}_2$ symmetry, and special bCFT as the transition between ordinary and extraordinary bCFTs.
 These works focus on the normal and ordinary bCFTs and show that they can be realised by acting a polarising field on a hemisphere.
 By noting that the LLL orbitals are localised along latitude circles, the bCFTs can equivalently be realised by pinning the orbitals with $m<0$.
-Through the operator spectrum, these works show numerical evidence for conformal symmetry and estimates the scaling dimensions of the conformal primaries.
+By studying the operator spectrum, these works show numerical evidence for conformal symmetry and estimates the scaling dimensions of the conformal primaries.
 These works also calculates the bulk-to-boundary 1-pt and 2-pt functions and extract the corresponding OPE coefficients.
-Interestings, these works also notice certain correspondence between the boundary energy spectrum and bulk entanglement spectrum through orbital cut.
+Interestings, these works notice certain correspondence between the boundary energy spectrum and bulk entanglement spectrum through orbital cut.

 ### Other works on the fuzzy sphere